 Talk to the doctor about these risks before the procedure.

 The doctor may need pictures of your urinary tract.Blood and urine tests may be done.
-Theses test will show how well the kidneys are working.
+These test will show how well the kidneys are working.

-Do not take any new medicines, herbs, or supplements without talking to the doctor.You may be asked to stop taking some medicines up to one week before the procedure, like anti-inflammatory drugs, blood thinners, and anti-platelet drugsArrange for a ride home from the hospital.The night before surgery, you should eat a light meal.
+Do not take any new medications, herbs, or supplements without talking to the doctor.You may be asked to stop taking some medications up to 1 week before the procedure.Arrange for a ride home from the hospital.The night before surgery, you should eat a light meal.
 You should not eat or drink anything after midnight unless told otherwise by the doctor.

 General anesthesia may be used.
 It will be given through a vein in the arm or hand.
 You will be asleep through the procedure.